FAQs

 Do you do Telehealth?

 Yes, I offer Telehealth appointments.
-I think this is best reserved for relatively uncomplicated follow-up, such as discussing a back-to-work pumping plan or weaning strategies.
+Telehealth works well for relatively uncomplicated follow-up, such as discussing a back-to-work pumping plan or weaning strategies.
 Latch or early weight gain issues are easier to address in-person.
 Because there is such a wide range of normal in breastfeeding, it’s hard to give advice about the normalcy of a particular feeding pattern without having a current weight for your baby.

 Do you take insurance?